SONGWRITER SHOWCASE SERIES

-Harbinger Records and The Musical Theater Project are pleased to announce the release of “Hugh Martin: Hidden Treasures,” a CD and accompanying booklet produced with the full participation of the Broadway
+Harbinger Records and The Musical Theater Project are pleased to offer “Hugh Martin: Hidden Treasures,” a CD and accompanying booklet produced with the full participation of the Broadway and Hollywood songwriter.

 Composer-lyricist Martin is best known for three classic American songs featured in MGM’s 1944 film musical Meet Me in St. Louis: “The Trolley Song,” “The Boy Next Door” and “Have Yourself a Merry Little Christmas.”
 But his output extended from 1941 (his first Broadway musical, Best Foot Forward) through 2010, an unprecedented career of seven decades that made him the elder statesman of American song.